Just like a deep lake,

 If you can't make it to the first class, it is fine to join later on.

 Weekday evening classes begin at 7.50 for an 8 pm start.
 Feel free to join a class at any time, but please be prompt.
-There is no charge for classes but donations are welcome.

 For those who have completed all the stages of the meditation practice, which usually takes 6-9 months, there are other groups and study courses available.